What is a Journey?

 Assigning Tasks

-Within a journey, individual tasks can be assigned to specific team members.
-This makes it clear who is responsible for each action item — reviewing the RFP, gathering past performance, pricing, etc.Visibility
+Within a journey, individual tasks can be assigned to specific team members — reviewing the RFP, gathering past performance, pricing, and more.Visibility

 - Private — visible only to you and directly assigned members